taskiq-python/taskiq/docs/framework_integrations/taskiq-with-fastapi.md

 ```

 There are two rules to make everything work as you expect:
 1. Add `TaskiqDepends` as a default value for every parameter with `Request` or `HTTPConnection` types in base dependencies.
+Or if you use `Annotated`, please annotate these types with `TaskiqDepends`.
 2. Use only `TaskiqDepends` in tasks.